Asthma and COVID-19 (Coronavirus)

 - If you must travel, pack all asthma medications in your carry-on luggage so it is easily accessible.
 Pack extra asthma medication in case your travel plans change or are delayed.
 Be sure to check travel advice and advisories from the Government of Canada’s website.

 - Take care of yourself.
 Get plenty of rest and fluids, and eat good nutritious food.

 - Ensure that you speak with your healthcare provider about recommended vaccinations.
 Getting both the influenza vaccination (flu-shot) and pneumococcal disease vaccination are important steps people with asthma can take to help stay healthy.

 - Reach out to Asthma Canada’s Asthma & Allergy HelpLine call-back service to connect with a Certified Respiratory Educator if you have questions about managing your asthma.
 Call 1-866-787-4050 or email firstname.lastname@example.org

 - Practice social distancing/self-monitoring/self-isolation/isolation as directed by the Public Health Agency of Canada.

 - Wash your hands thoroughly and often with soap and warm water for at least 30 seconds.

-- Wear a non-medical grade face mask or covering when you are in situations where you are not able to maintain physical distancing, like on public transportation or the grocery store.
+- Wear a non-medical grade face mask when you are in public places and in situations where you are not able to maintain physical distancing, like on public transportation or the grocery store.